 In an effort to reduce costs and keep up with demand, many U.S. textile and apparel companies are turning to global markets for their raw materials.
 According to a recent study by The University of North Carolina at Greensboro, this trend has been spurred by trade agreements, and it’s putting a lot of pressure on manufacturers to find suppliers with high quality raw materials at low prices.

-Since final products are only as consistent as its raw materials, working with a variety of sources can be challenging.
+Since final products are only as consistent as their raw materials, working with a variety of sources can be challenging.
 Luckily, these challenges can be fixed with a few simple color management tools.
 Read on to learn how adding a few simple tools to your color management arsenal can make it economically feasible to source from anywhere in the world.

 While checking the color of incoming dyes is often part of the production workflow, many manufacturers forget to also verify the color and texture of the incoming substrate.
 Take wool and cotton for example.
 Fabric spun in Asia will be quite different than fabric from the Carolinas.
 Different textures absorb dyes differently, and the color of the fabric will certainly mix with the color of the dye to impact the result.

 If you use the same color dye on two different substrates with even a slight difference, you’re not going to get a matching result.
 When these fabrics are sewn together or sold as sets, even a slight color difference will be noticeable.
 People seeking the special qualities of fine fabrics certainly won’t pay for products that don’t match.

 The solution is simple – monitor the color of raw materials before they are put into production.

 Color management saves the day for Ultimate Textile

 We spoke with Ultimate Textile Inc., a long time X-Rite customer, to find out how they manage this process.
 They receive griege fabrics from the mills and processes them according to customer specifications for a variety of end uses, including upholstery, high-tech fire-resistant uniforms, ballistic vests, tote bags and more.